-Last week we went over the GDPR A Deeper Dive - 2changes that set GDPR apart from other mandates and data privacy legislation.
+Last week we went over the changes that set GDPR apart from other mandates and data privacy legislation.
 One aspect of GDPR that has received a lot of attention is the ‘Right to be Forgotten’ which is outlined in Article 17 entitled “Right to Erasure (’right to be forgotten’)”.
 It states:

 “The data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies: